apache/pulsar/site2/docs/admin-api-clusters.md

 ### Delete

-Clusters can be deleted from a Pulsar {% popover instance %}.
+Clusters can be deleted from a Pulsar [instance](reference-terminology.md#instance).

 #### pulsar-admin